Alliance-Reunited/alru.cloud/.github/README.md

 yarn build
 ```

 **NOTE:** This optimizes assets, takes time, and is not suitable for development.
-There is a sample NGINX configuration provided in the root directory of the project for this.